escodebar/trainings/slides.md

 * System analysis

 Notes:

+Integration:
-* Integration: Run automated tests against code changes
+* Tests may be run against code changes automatically to detect possible functionality breaks or bugs
+* You may also compile the code automatically after a significant change
+* Automate systematic work

+Deploying:
-* Deploying: Easily install a version of an application!
+* Install a specific version of an application without breaking a sweat
+* Automate systematic work

+Error analysis:
-* Error analysis: Find out which is the breaking change!
+* Find out which is the breaking change
+* Find out who broke the software

+System analysis:
-* System analysis: See what with your system when you do use it
+* See what happens within your system when you use it

-Automate systematic work

-You may have your own motivation to use a VCS
+* Find out what the difference is between system configurations

 ---